leouieda/website/README.md

 Icons are provided by [FontAwesome](http://fontawesome.io/) and [Academicons](http://jpswalsh.github.io/academicons/).

-The Jinja2 templates and CSS are located in the `theme` folder.
+The Jinja2 templates and CSS are located in the `_layouts` and `css` folders.
 I really should make this theme more generic and provide it to the world.
 But, you know, time and things.
-You can still use it by copying the `theme` folder to your own project.
+You can still use it by copying the folders to your own project.
-I can't guarantee that things will work without my specific folder struture in `content`.
+I can't guarantee that things will work without my specific folder struture.

 ## Adding an article/talk/course/software

-The papers, talks, courses and software entries are basically blog posts, each in a different category.
+The papers, talks, courses and software entries are `.md` files in the corresponding folders.
-Categories are defined as folders in `content`.
-Each entry gets it's own `.md` file.
 The site theme takes a lot of extra metadata in the post to make the "Info" section of each entry.

-To add a new entry, create the `.md` file in the corresponding category.
+To add a new entry, create the `.md` file in the corresponding folder.

 ## Metadata for entries